-With all of the challenges and tasks involved in living with ALS, it’s important to also keep doing those things that you enjoy.
-Although it’s true that ALS can make many leisure activities more difficult – or even seemingly impossible – there are ways you can adapt and still get enjoyment out of the things you love.
+We all have things we like to do for fun – hobbies, sports, artistic endeavors or other leisure activities.
+Despite all the challenges and tasks involved in living with ALS, it’s important to keep doing the things you enjoy.
+Although ALS can make many leisure activities more difficult – or even seemingly impossible – there are ways you can adapt and still enjoy the things you love.

-Even with assistive equipment, some physical activities will eventually become too difficult, or may seem to be more trouble than they are worth.
+Even with assistive equipment, some physical activities will eventually become too difficult, or may seem to be more trouble than they’re worth.
 At that point, you’ll need to make adjustments to the activity itself.

 For starters, think about why you enjoy your favorite leisure activities.
 What is it about the activity that you love?
 There are often core aspects of a leisure activity that you can continue to enjoy.

 For example, an avid hiker might enjoy hiking largely because it allows them to experience the beauty, peace and quiet of the outdoors.
 Even if you’re no longer able to hike, you can still get outdoors and experience those things.

 Or, if you love playing a particular sport, it might be because you’re competitive by nature and like the challenge of beating someone else at a game.
 Other, less physical games could allow you to still experience those competitive thrills.